-There are estimated to be a very smaller number of Christians in the Maldives.
+There are estimated to be a very small number of Christians – numbering a few hundred – in the Maldives.
 The vast majority of people living there are Muslim.

 Please keep praying for your brothers and sisters in the Maldives.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors raises prayer support for believers in the Maldives.